R4K0/Quizzlet-Xamarin-app/README.md

 The app requires internet access as it sends API GET requests to https://opentdb.com to retrieve categories, and questions with answers.

+Application created for second year college Software Development project - The code probably is not optimized, expendable and mainteanable

 Android 100% tested and working as designed.

 ## Dependencies